aravind-sadharani/chandraveena/src/pages/about.md

 Hello, I am Balachander, a Chandraveena artist performing Indian Music.
 Before I reached this stage, much has happened, and this is the story of my Musical Journey.

 <notice-box>
 Follow the link to read about me in the press.
-Read on below for my own story!
+Read on below for my story in my own words!

 <my-button to="/press/">Press Coverage</my-button>